aboe026/gwent-oss/README.md

 A list of things to be done in the future:

+- verify self deck on game page
 - organize imports
 - add comments to methods
-- have game page display nicely for small screens (have player infos vertically scrollable)
-- replace `stats: {} as any` with constant value in tests
 - add ability to resolve neutrals on gameDeck (undrawn, hand, discard, redraws (from/to))
 - Change "ready" mutation to "readyGame"
 - get icon for neutral faction